aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom.css/icsskeyframesrule/appendrule/_index.md

 ---
 ## ICSSKeyframesRule.AppendRule method

-The appendRule method appends the passed [`CSSKeyframeRule`](../../icsskeyframerule) at the end of the keyframes rule collection.
+The appendRule method appends the passed CSSKeyframeRule into the list at the passed key

 ```csharp
 public void AppendRule(string rule)